 Items not returned after 45 days of the due date are considered "lost" and patrons are billed for the replacement charge.

 Do I still have to pay for lost or damaged items?

 Yes.
 This "Fines Free" change only applies to overdue fines.
 Charges for lost or damaged items still apply.

 I always considered fines as my donation to the library.
 Can I give back?

 Yes!
 If late fines never prevented you from using your library, the library asks you to consider paying it forward.
-The library’s 2021 Year-End Campaign is an opportunity to give back and show your support of your library going Fines Free.
+Donating is an opportunity to give back and show your support of your library going Fines Free.
 With the help of generous donors, we can remove the financial barrier of fines to allow everyone to explore, learn, and connect in their community.
-Give now in support at https://griver.org/donate/year-end-campaign.
-It is because of our generous donors that we are able to move forward with our fines free efforts
+Find ways to support the library by visiting the Support the Library page.